harinandan123/GuessingGame/README.md

 # GuessingGame
-A very simple python countries-guessing game
+A very simple python Country guessing game

 ## Built with